facebook/react/docs/index.md

   <div class="marketing-row">
     <div class="marketing-col">
       <h3>Declarative</h3>
-      <p>React makes it painless to update your views when your data changes.
-Just return the views to display for each possible state, and React handles the updates.</p>
+      <p>React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.</p>
-      <p>Declarative views make your code more predictable, simpler to understand, and easier to debug.</p>
+      <p>Declarative views make your code more predictable and easier to debug.</p>
     </div>
     <div class="marketing-col">
       <h3>Component-Based</h3>
-      <p>With React, create encapsulated components that manage their own state, then compose them to build complex UIs.</p>
+      <p>Build encapsulated components that manage their own state, then compose them to make complex UIs.</p>
-      <p>Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep your state out of the DOM.</p>
+      <p>Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.</p>
     </div>
     <div class="marketing-col">
       <h3>Learn Once, Write Anywhere</h3>
-      <p>We don't make assumptions about the rest of your technology stack – you can build new features in React without rewriting your existing code.</p>
+      <p>We don't make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.</p>
       <p>React can also render on the server using Node and power mobile apps using <a href="https://facebook.github.io/react-native/">React Native</a>.</p>
     </div>
   </div>